Provider Datalab – Installation Guide

 Apply dependency manifests in order so that later objects can reference earlier ones cleanly: MRAP first, then deployment runtime configs, providers, namespaced provider configs, functions, and finally RBAC.
 After each dependency stage, wait for the corresponding ProviderRevision or FunctionRevision to become healthy before moving on.

 Manage provider credentials and storage secrets through your normal secret-management path, such as External Secrets or Sealed Secrets, rather than committing live credentials into Git.
+If you use Provider Storage, let it create the bucket and credentials, then reference those credentials from the Datalab.

 Step 4 – Storage credentials